JohnathanFludd/test-demo/README.md

 # test-demo
-Demo repo to show off how to make repos
+Showing students how to set up repos in github